 I know two former church friends with too strong an ascetic leaning to their Christian faith.
-Both felt uncomfortable, one even judgmental, to see beer at a church social.
+Both felt uncomfortable, one even judgmental, to see beer at a church social, being held in a home.
 Some churchgoers, like the woman mentioned above, aren’t even Christian at all.
 Just Pharisees in disguise.

 This false view of purity is in each and everyone of us.

 Although wanting Christians to have better sex lives in marriage and promoting this vision may not always feel holy, it is holy.
 How we feel doesn’t always match up with how God feels about us.
 Unless you have a biblically legitimate reason, an indefinite suppression of your sexual desire doesn’t make you holier, it makes you more sinful.
 Whoever does this is challenging God for gifting him/her a sex drive.
 The right response is to seek a spouse (see 1 Cor.
 7:9).
 The knowledge that God will pour His wrathful judgment on the adulterous and other sexual sinners should only steer us towards marrying someone to whom we feel sexually attracted.
 God delights in my desires for an ANR and great sex within the covenant of marriage.

 I’ve come to the conclusion that moralists are people who like it easy.
 They’d rather just run the other way instead of facing the battles the Lord expects us to fight.
 Rather than seeing the beauty in sex, they’d rather see it as dirty.
 Instead of loving people, they find it easier to judge them.